Oliver St John, 1st Viscount Grandison: Ireland

 Tyrone's rebellion took experienced English soldiers to Ireland, and St John accompanied Mountjoy there in February 1601; he was knighted by Mountjoy at Dublin on 28 February, and was given command of two hundred men.
-He took a prominent part in the siege of Kinsale in the autumn, repulsing a night attack of the Spanish on 2 December, when he was wounded.
+During the Spanish intervention in Ireland that year, he took a prominent part in the siege of Kinsale in the autumn, repulsing a night attack of the Spanish on 2 December, when he was wounded.
 On 13 December he left the camp to carry despatches to Queen Elizabeth.
 In November 1602 he was back in Ireland commanding twenty-five horse and 150 foot in Connacht, under Sir George Carew, and in the same year, he was recommended by Cecil for the office of vice-president of that province (but the arrangement does not seem to have been carried out).
 From 1604 to 1607 he sat in the English parliament as member for Portsmouth.
 On 12 December 1605, he was made master of the ordnance in Ireland, and sworn of the Irish privy council.